ros2/ros2_documentation/source/Installation/Crystal/Fedora-Development-Setup.rst

    $ pip3 install vcstool

-With this done, you can follow the rest of the `instructions <linux-dev-get-ros2-code>` to fetch and build ROS2.
+With this done, you can follow the rest of the `instructions <linux-dev-get-ros2-code>` to fetch and build ROS 2.